There are many different groups for all ages and interests.

 Bell ringing is an ancient and uniquely English church tradition.

-Tring Church has a peal of 8 bells with a strong team of ringers.
+Tring Church has a peal of 8 bells with an enthusiastic team of ringers.
+They have lost several members in recent years and would welcome new blood into the team whether experienced ringers or newbies.
 Practice night is a Tuesday and we ring for the Sunday 10 am service and for weddings.

 Aldbury Church has 6 bells and a developing team.
 There is a learners group on Tuesday mornings and practice night is a Wednesday.
 We ring for the Sunday 10 am service and weddings.

 Puttenham Church has 3 bells which are rung for festivals and weddings by ringers from across the team.

 We are a group of about 7 people and we normally meet to practise on Monday mornings in Tring Church.
 We go out fairly regularly to entertain various groups as well as ringing at church events.